gbif/model-material/data-mapping.md

 );
 ```

 Most 'type' fields in the UM are not controlled by an ENUM.
-For these 'type' fields, and any other fields for which a controlled vocabulary is suggested, any requirements will be given in the [Suggested steps](#suggested-steps) as they are encountered.
+For these 'type' fields, and any other fields for which a controlled vocabulary is suggested, any requirements that might exists will be given in the [Suggested steps](#suggested-steps) as they are encountered.
 Other than the requirements encountered, feel free to use values that make sense for your data.

 Part of what this exercise will reveal is the diversity of data that are being stored in collection management systems.
-The aggregation of vocabulary values used will be a very interesting outcome of this project that may help to inform future work on vocabularies of values that help us all translate to concept we have in common with different labels.
+The aggregation of vocabulary values that are actually in use locally will be a very interesting outcome of this project that may help to inform future work on vocabularies of values that help us all translate to concepts we have in common with different labels.

 The UM provides four special tables (`AgentRole`, `Assertion`, `Citation`, and `Identifier`) to supplement the core information of other tables (e.g., `Organism AgentRole`, `Event Assertion`, `GeneticSequence Citation`, `Agent Identifier`).
 The document [GBIF Common Models](https://docs.google.com/document/d/1ZTMt-V3U0D0761bqqogeN58MjuHhIs_Kisu6CRtl-uA/edit?usp=sharing) describes how these concepts fit into the UM.

-Each of the 'common model' tables can be linked to the set of tables given in the COMMON_TARGETS enumeration, which is defined as follows in the database creation script [schema.sql](./schema.sql):
+Each of the 'common model' tables can be linked to the set of tables given in the `COMMON_TARGETS` enumeration, which is defined in the database creation script [schema.sql](./schema.sql) as shown below.
+How to use the `COMMON_TARGETS` enumeration for the various `targetType` fields of the 'common model' tables will be explained in context throughout the [Suggested steps](#suggested-steps).
 ```
 CREATE TYPE COMMON_TARGETS AS ENUM (
   'ENTITY',